Collaboration with Nazi Germany and Fascist Italy: Banat

 Between April 1941 and October 1944, the Serbian half of the Banat was under German military occupation as an administrative unit of the Territory of the Military Commander in Serbia.
 Its daily administration and security were left up to its 120,000 Volksdeutsche, who represented 20% of the local population.
 In the Banat, security, anti-partisan warfare, and border patrols, were exclusively carried out by the Volksdeutsche in the Deutsche Mannschaft.
-In 1941, the Banat Auxiliary Police were created to serve in concentration camps.
-It had 1,553 members by February 1942.
+In 1941, the Banat Auxiliary Police force was created to serve in concentration camps.
+It had 1,552 members by February 1943.
 It was affiliated with the Ordnungspolizei and included some 400 Hungarians.
 The Gestapo in the Banat employed local ethnic Germans as agents.
 Banat Jews were deported and exterminated with the full participation of the Banat German leadership, the Banat Police and many ethnic German civilians.

 According to German sources, as of 28 December 1943, the Volksdeutsche minority of the Banat had contributed 21,516 men to the Waffen SS, the auxiliary police, and the Banat police.

 The 700,000 Volksdeutsche who lived in Yugoslavia were the basis for the 7th SS Volunteer Mountain Division Prinz Eugen, which towards the war's end included other ethnicities.
 The division's soldiers brutally punished civilians accused of working with partisans in both occupied Serbia and the Independent State of Croatia, going so far as to raze entire villages.

-Josip Broz Tito, leader of the post-war Communist regime, nullified the rights of ethnic Germans, seized all of their property and expelled hundreds of thousands without a fair trial.

 Montenegro

 The Italian governorate of Montenegro was established as an Italian protectorate with the support of Montenegrin separatists known as Greens.
-The Lovćen Brigade was the militia of the Greens who collaborated with the Italians.
+The Lovćen Brigade, the militia of the Greens, collaborated with the Italians.
 Other collaborationist units included local Chetniks, police, gendarmerie and Sandžak Muslim militia.

 Kosovo

 Most of Kosovo and the western part of southern Serbia (Juzna Srbija, included in Zeta Banovina) was annexed to Albania by fascist Italy and Nazi Germany.
-Kosovar Albanians were recruited into Albanian paramilitary groups known as the Vulnetari set up to assist Italian fascists maintain order, many Serbs and Jews were expelled from Kosovo and sent to internment camps in Albania.
+Kosovar Albanians were recruited into Albanian paramilitary groups known as the Vulnetari, set up to assist Italian fascists maintain order, many Serbs and Jews were expelled from Kosovo and sent to internment camps in Albania.

 The Balli Kombëtar militias, or Ballistas, were volunteer Albanian nationalistic groups that started as a resistance movement, then collaborated with the Axis Powers in hopes of seeing Greater Albania created.
 Military units were formed within the militias, among them the Kosovo Regiment, raised in Kosovska Mitrovica as a Nazi auxiliary military unit after Italian capitulation.